lupyuen/lupyuen.github.io/src/touch.md

 _Our GPIO Interrupt Handler...
 Does it really work?_

 Let's test it!
-Build, flash and run NuttX on PineDio Stack (with CST816S logging enabled)...
+Follow these steps to __build, flash and run NuttX__ on PineDio Stack (with CST816S logging enabled)...

 -   [__"Build NuttX"__](https://lupyuen.github.io/articles/pinedio2#build-nuttx)